ddworken/snapperS/README.rst

     Subcommands:
       Restore a snapshot from a file generated with snapperS backup.
-      List the space used in each subvolume.
+      A more comprehensive version of snapper list that includes information on space usage.
+      Backup a specified snapshot to a file via btrfs send.
       Delete a specified file from either a range of snapshots or from all snapshots.
-      Backup a specified snapshot to a file via btrfs send.
       Read a specified file from a specified snapshot.

-      {cat,backup,restore,delete,list}
+      {cat,backup,restore,rm,list}

 Subcommands